greenstevester/cornerstone/README.md

 # Cornerstone

-A webapack-based seed project that's a good foundation for modern JS/TS web applications.
-An attempt to make web development productivd without the lock-in of Big Frameworks!
+A webapack-based seed project that's a good starting place for modern JS/TS web applications.
+An attempt to make web development productive without the lock-in of Big Frameworks and multiple cli's!

 If you are wondering 'Why one more seed project'? -> [Why?](documentation/WHY.md)